A "short" 3 post YM for you.

 album a year/ 18 months) but this has not happened.

-Please don't get me wrong, I am glad that he has not
+don't get me wrong, I am glad that he has not

 sacrificed quality for the sake of quantity but there

-are artists who can do both and the publicty thing as
+both and the publicty thing as

 well. ( An example being Oasis.
 Whether you like

-them or not there is no getting away from the fact that
+them or not there is no getting away from the

 the majority of there singles have had 3-B sides.